constructive-io/testing-pgpm-modules-fixture/README.md

 # pgpm Extensions

-PostgreSQL extensions using the pgpm/Sqitch-style workflow for safe, testable, reversible SQL changes.
+PostgreSQL extensions using the pgpm workflow for safe, testable, reversible SQL changes.

 ## Overview